-Spaying and neutering before sexual maturity also offers a temperament benefit.
+Spaying and neutering before sexual maturity also offer a temperament benefit.
 Males neutered early in life tend to be less distracted.
-Neutered males are less likely to scent mark (real problem when they decide to mark inside the house) and less likely to wonder off as the urge to mark will be decreased.
+Neutered males are less likely to scent mark (a real problem when they decide to mark inside the house) and less likely to wander off as the urge to mark will be decreased.

 A spayed female also does not hormonally based swings and will be more focused on you as well.
 A female with a litter can become very aggressive, even to family members.
 Spaying also makes your female a better companion.